Who tans indoors?

 - On an average day in the United States, more than 1 million people tan in tanning salons.1

-- Nearly 70 percent of tanning salon patrons are Caucasian girls and women, primarily aged 16 to 29 years.2
+- Nearly 70 percent of tanning salon patrons are Caucasian girls and women, primarily aged 16 to 29 years.3

-- Nearly 28 million people tan indoors in the United States annually.
-Of these, 2.3 million are teens.3,4
+- Nearly 30 million people tan indoors in the United States annually.
+Of these, 2.3 million are teens.4,5

 Risks of indoor tanning

-- Studies have found a 75 percent increase in the risk of melanoma in those who have been exposed to UV radiation from indoor tanning, and the risk increases with each use.9,10,11
+- Studies have found a 59 percent increase in the risk of melanoma in those who have been exposed to UV radiation from indoor tanning, and the risk increases with each use.10-13

-- Evidence from several studies has shown that exposure to UV radiation from indoor tanning devices is associated with an increased risk of melanoma and non-melanoma skin cancer, such as squamous cell carcinoma and basal cell carcinoma.1,2,10,12
+- Evidence from several studies has shown that exposure to UV radiation from indoor tanning devices is associated with an increased risk of melanoma and nonmelanoma skin cancer, such as squamous cell carcinoma and basal cell carcinoma.1,3,11,14

-- In addition to the above mentioned risks, frequent, intentional exposure to UV light may lead to an addiction to tanning.17
+- In addition to the above mentioned risks, frequent, intentional exposure to UV light may lead to an addiction to tanning.19

 - Indoor tanning beds/lamps should be avoided and should not be used to obtain vitamin D because UV radiation from indoor tanning is a risk factor for skin cancer.
 Vitamin D can be obtained by a eating a healthy diet and by taking oral supplements.

-- In a recent survey of adolescent tanning bed users, it was found that about 58 percent had burns due to frequent exposure to indoor tanning beds/lamps.18
+- In a survey of adolescent tanning bed users, it was found that about 58 percent had burns due to frequent exposure to indoor tanning beds/lamps.20

-- The FDA estimates that there are about 3,000 hospital emergency room cases a year due to indoor tanning bed and lamp exposure.19
+- The FDA estimates that there are about 3,000 hospital emergency room cases a year due to indoor tanning bed and lamp exposure.21

 Legislation and regulations

-- On May 6, 2013, the U.S. Food and Drug Administration issued a proposed order for stricter regulations on indoor tanning devices.
+- The U.S. Food and Drug Administration has issued a final order that strengthens regulations on indoor tanning devices.
 Read more.

-- In May 2013, Oregon passed a law prohibiting minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.
+- Oregon and Washington state passed laws prohibiting minors under the age of 18 years old from using indoor tanning devices, unless a prescription is provided.

-- On April 2, 2013, New Jersey passed a law that bans minors under the age of 17 years old from using indoor tanning devices.
+- Connecticut, New Jersey and New York have passed legislation banning minors under the age of 17 from using tanning devices.

 - The American Academy of Dermatology Association (AADA) opposes indoor tanning and supports a ban on the production and sale of indoor tanning equipment for non-medical purposes.